Jira Crash Course

 One of the biggest misconceptions about Jira is that it’s not easy to learn, it’s complicated, and you need to master it for a minimum of 6-8 months to use it like a pro.

 Well, yes, from the admin perspective, it’s true.
 But if you are a Scrum Master Manager, BA, or PMO, chances are you won’t even be able to access the administration section, which is the most complex.
-Also, you can learn some things about Jira to use it like a pro
+Also, you can learn some things about Jira and use it like a pro.

 In this tutorial, I will show what to focus on and how to do it correctly.